-Debarment and suspension are among the techniques agencies use to ensure that they deal only with contractors who are "responsible" in fulfilling their legal and contractual obligations.
+Debarment and suspension are among the techniques agencies use to ensure that they deal only with vendors who are "responsible" in fulfilling their legal and contractual obligations.
 Debarment generally removes contractors' eligibility for federal contracts for a fixed period of time, while suspension removes their eligibility for the duration of an investigation or litigation.
-Persons may be debarred or suspended from federal contracting on procurement or non-procurement grounds.
-Nonprocurement debarments are discussed in a separate report, CRS Report R40993, Debarment and Suspension Provisions Applicable to Federal Grant Programs, by Carol J. Toland.
+Persons may be debarred or suspended from federal contracting on procurement or nonprocurement grounds.
+Nonprocurement debarments are discussed in a separate report, CRS Report R40993, Debarment and Suspension Provisions Applicable to Federal Grant Programs.
 However, all persons excluded on any grounds are listed in the Excluded Parties List System (EPLS), which contracting officers must check before awarding a contract.